Veterinary Specialty Organizations Committee

 - Receive from, and provide to, the ABVS information regarding best practices for RVSOs and RVSs in credentialing, examination, certification, and MOC.

-- Jointly create and approve standards for recognition of new and current RVSOs and RVSs.
+- Provide input to ABVS on standards for recognition of new and current RVSOs and RVSs.

 - Provide advice and assistance to those groups expressing an interest in the establishment and recognition of a new veterinary specialty organization.